-As the largest navigator grantee in Utah, UHPP became a recognized expert in eligibility, enrollment, and program specifications by attending Center for Budget Policy and Priorities webinars, Centers for Medicare and Medicaid Services weekly calls, Enroll America conferences, Families USA conferences, Community Catalyst conferences, and most of all by assisting thousands of Utahns.
-UHPP and the lead team are recognized by political, business, and community stakeholders as enrollment leaders and experts in Utah.
+As the largest navigator grantee in Utah from 2013 to 2018, UHPP became a recognized expert in eligibility, enrollment, and program specifications by attending Center for Budget Policy and Priorities webinars, Centers for Medicare and Medicaid Services weekly calls, Enroll America conferences, Families USA conferences, Community Catalyst conferences, and most of all by assisting thousands of Utahns.

-UHPP hosts monthly navigator and assister meetings and annualsummits and webinars to provide trainings, share best practices, and connect assisters with each other.
+UHPP hosts an annual summit gathering community enrollment assisters from around the state to provide trainings, share best practices, and connect assisters with each other.
 The Project Director (PD) serves as a resource to enrollment assisters providing additional training, technical assistance, event coordination, and facilitating the sharing of best practices among the enrollment assisters.
 The PD also works in partnership with the Utah Department of Workforce Services (DWS) and the Utah Department of Health to continually improve service to Utahns applying for Medicaid or CHIP.
-UHPP houses four navigators, four certified application counselors, and six volunteers to help with outreach.
-These in-house assisters serve as a warm referral source for various community organizations.
+UHPP houses 10 Health Access Assisters.

 UHPP engages non-funded key partners to develop relationships with hard-to-reach populations and self-employed individuals.
-Examples include Utah’s federal delegation of senators and representatives, Hispanic media, chambers of commerce (including the Utah Hispanic Chamber of Commerce and the Asian Chamber of Commerce), the Utah Library Association, religious organizations, tax assistance sites, the LGBTQ Pride Center, and the Salt Lake City and Salt Lake County Mayors’ offices.
+Examples include Utah’s federal delegation of senators and representatives, schools, Hispanic media, chambers of commerce, the Utah Library Association, religious organizations, tax assistance sites, school districts, and the Salt Lake City and Salt Lake County Mayors’ offices.